section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 1. Solidity

 This is the programming language that is used for creating Ethereum smart contracts.
+You can read more about Solidity [here](https://docs.soliditylang.org/en/v0.8.6/).

 2. Javascript